fujaba/fulibFx/docs/testing/1-setup.md

 In order to properly test your application, it is recommended to use [TestFX](https://github.com/TestFX/TestFX) alongside [Mockito](https://github.com/mockito/mockito).
 For a full explanation of both libraries, checkout their official documentation, as the following documentation will only cover a small part of what the projects have to offer.

 ## TestFX
 TestFX can be used to test the frontend of your application by checking if certain requirements are met, for example view elements being visible or having a certain property.

-Alongside TestFX, we also include Monocle which allows for headless testing without the app having to be open on your screen every time the tests are ran.
+Alongside TestFX, we also include Monocle which allows for headless testing without the app having to be open on your screen every time the tests run.

 ```groovy
     testImplementation group: 'org.testfx', name: 'testfx-junit5', version: testFxVersion